Jo7j/GoS/OpenPredict/README.md

 	predictInfo.meta                          -- Internal use only.

 methods:
-	predictInfo:hCollision(bOnlyCheck)        -- Traces for minion collision through a linear trajectory and returns table. predictInfo:mCollision(bOnlyCheck)        -- Traces for hero collision through a linear trajectory and returns table.
+	predictInfo:hCollision(nMaxCollision)     -- Traces for minion collision through a linear trajectory and returns table. predictInfo:mCollision(nMaxCollision)     -- Traces for hero collision through a linear trajectory and returns table.
-	-- Setting the "bOnlyCheck" flag will cause the above functions to return a boolean value.
+	-- Setting the nMaxCollision parameter to a number will casue the function to only check for n collision.
 ```

 #####spellData: